puglisij/mario/README.txt

 Conventions:
 - Actions that have no business specific logic or data references will be defined in the root /actions directory.
 For example, action.saveDocument() which just saves the active document.
+  These types of actions can be thought of as 'Augmenting' Photoshop functionality which isnt availble via their existing jsx API.
+For example, adding a drop shadow to a layer.
 - Business specific actions should be defined in other subdirectories.
   Its recommended that actions specific to a particular Pipeline should be defined in a subdirectory by that Pipeline name.